 There are various types of injuries that can affect the Achilles tendon.
 The two most common injuries are Achilles tendinitis and ruptures of the tendon.

 Achilles tendon injuries are diagnosed by a thorough physical evaluation, which can include an MRI.
 Treatment involves rest, physical therapy, and in some cases, surgery.
 However, various preventative measures can be taken to avoid these injuries, such as:

-If you have any questions please feel free to contact our office located in Springfield, Russelville, and White House, TN.
+If you have any questions please feel free to contact one of our offices located in Springfield, Russelville, and White House, TN.
 We offer the newest diagnostic tools and technology to treat your foot and ankle needs.Read more about What are Achilles Tendon Injuries